suffolklibraries/lgc/content/collections/events/puppet-workshop-16-04.md

     content:
       -
         type: text
-        text: 'The building has a carpark at the front of the building.'
+        text: 'The building has a car park at the front and wheelchair access.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'The building does have wheel chair accessibility for those that have accessibility needs.'
   -
     type: heading
     attrs: